 For instance, maybe you want to study a postgraduate qualification but are worried you won’t be able to find the time to study.
 A good strategy would be to choose a part-time online course that gives you the flexibility to study your way.
 Talk to your friends and family to work out ways they can support you.
 Approach your employer too – you might be surprised at the help they offer.

-Ready to accomplish your career goals in 2019?
+Ready to accomplish your career goals next year?